 You can go wild camping all year round, as long as you’re prepared.
 If you’re wild camping in winter, make sure you’re equipped for cold weather, check out your route beforehand and make sure to look out for weather warnings from the Met Office and MWIS.
 You can also go bivvying in the winter, just make sure your bivvy and sleeping bag are up to the task.

 Here's me on a winter wild camping trip in the Lake District and it was magical.
 Not a soul in sight and shooting stars galore.
 Camping in minus 5 obviously isn't for everyone but with the right kit, you're golden.

 You don’t need an extensive kit list to go wild camping.
 Start with what you have, and supplement with our ‘wild camping kit list’ above.

 Can I get in trouble for trespassing?

 If you're caught trespassing on private land without permission, you risk incurring a fine.
+Wild camping isn't legal in most of the UK.
 The best way to get around this is to seek the landowner's permission beforehand.

 What is stealth camping?